wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 Each tag array contains a global data array pointer and a segment ID field to point to the physical slot and the segment in which the compressed block is stored.
 Tag and data accesses are thus serialized since the tag must be read first before the location of data ia available.
+In addition, a format field is added to the tag entry to indicate the compression type of the entry.
+As we will discuss later, Thesaurus supports four different compression types.

 The data array, on the other hand, is a fully associative array, meaning any slot can be addressed by any tag entry.
-A bit vector is maintained for allocation free data slots.
+A bit vector is maintained for allocation of free data slots.
 The data array is also segmented such that partial slot can be used to store a compressed line, with multiple compressed lines residing in the same physical slot.
 Eviction on the data array is more complicated since potentially the all entries in the data array can serve as the candidate.
 To simplify candidate selection, the paper suggests that the same replacement algorithm in 2DCC be used: Data slots are divided into sets as in a conventional cache only for the convenience of eviction.
 The algorithm, after failing to allocate a free block for a fill or write back request, randomly selects four sets and checks free segments for all slots in these sets.
 The one with sufficient number of free segments will be selected.
-If not possible, then segments from one of the slots will be evicted until enough number of segments are freed.
+If this is impossible, then segments from one of the slots will be evicted until enough number of segments are freed.